Preparation of the Dossier

 University and public service:

-- Participation in administration of the unit and the University
+- List/describe evidence of participation in the governance activities or administration of the department or unit and the University;

 - Are awards, prizes, and commendations considered in the merit or promotion review?

 - Yes.
+A list of honors and awards is included as part of the dossier.
 They should be fully described in the department letter and the Candidate’s Statement.
-Letters of thanks/appreciation for service to the University, the government, a professional society, etc., while not included in the dossier, can be discussed in the departmental letter as indicators of the impact of the candidate’s service or program management.
-A list of honors and awards is included as part of the dossier.
+Letters of thanks or appreciation for service to the University, the government, a professional society, or other organization, while not included in the dossier, can be discussed in the department letter and the Candidate's Statement as indicators of the impact of the candidate’s service or success in their position.

 - Once the candidate, or the department, assembles all of the above information, how is it presented in the dossier?